MicrosoftDocs/azure-docs/articles/active-directory/develop/scenario-spa-acquire-token.md

 ms.date: 05/07/2019
 ms.author: nacanuma
 ms.custom: aaddev
-#Customer intent: As an application developer, I want to know how to write a Single Page Application using the Microsoft identity platform for developers.
+#Customer intent: As an application developer, I want to know how to write a single-page application using the Microsoft identity platform for developers.
 ms.collection: M365-identity-device-management
 ---